 What is Neurodiversity Coaching or Executive Functioning Coaching?

 ADHD coaching has been gaining popularity in recent years.
 ADHD coaching, autism coaching, learning disability coaching (aka neurodiversity coaching) or executive functioning coaching aims to work collaboratively with clients who are (or suspect they are) neurodivergent or who have executive functioning issues, to work on individual goals.
-It is different from other life coaching in that it acknowledges and validates the academic, vocational, emotional and interpersonal life difficulties that are a result of symptoms associated with the individual's neurodiversity and works toward helping clients find ways to overcome these challenges.
+It is different from other life coaching in that it acknowledges and validates the academic, vocational, emotional and interpersonal life difficulties that are a result of traits associated with the individual's neurodiversity and works toward helping clients find ways to manage challenges.
 Coaching assists people in meeting them where they are at currently and helping them identify where they want to go.
 Coaching is practical, collaborative, goal oriented, and forward moving.

 The coaching relationship seeks to: